Estimated read time: 15 minutes

 Shorter communications can help

 Once, I was working with an executive who was leading a huge change initiative.
 Most of our ideas were exchanged in short texts or in passing in the hallway or parking lot.
 Some ideas didn’t go anywhere.
-Some were implemented.
-Some of those months later.
+A handful were implemented.

 The key was that despite the very informal system, ideas didn’t die.
 We moved ideas forward when they appeared to help our shared goals.
 When we could see a slimmer of a hope it might be worth trying… especially when nobody else hadn’t tried it.
 What happened after we shared ideas informally, we kept thinking about them here and there.
 Since we were open to new ideas, some started bubbling up again and others went on the back burner.
 But it helped the organization be successful and seen as an innovative leader.
 Not dismissing ideas and sharing them openly and without fear worked.